History

 Summer 2000: Midtown Greenway opens

-Summer 2005: fight to save the land
+Summer 2005: 1st fight to save the garden

 2010: Soo Line joins Minneapolis Parks & Recreation